JaneliaSciComp/neuronbridge-precompute-scripts/README.md

-# colormipsearch-scripts
+# neuronbridge-precompute

-This repo contains scripts for running distributed color MIP mask searches as implemented in https://github.com/JaneliaSciComp/colormipsearch and utility scripts for related tasks.
+This repository contains scripts for running distributed color MIP mask searches as implemented in https://github.com/JaneliaSciComp/colormipsearch and utility scripts for related tasks.

 This repository is meant to record Janelia-specific operational knowledge and record how data for NeuronBridge was actually run.
 As such, it is:

-- private; appropriate for Janelia only
+- **very** Janelia-centric
+    + the scripts contain values relevant for Janelia data specifically
+    + assumes a great deal of knowledge about the Janelia Fly Light imaging project
-- assumes/imposes a specific directory structure
+    + assumes/imposes a directory structure used at Janelia that is not required by the `colormipsearch` tools
+    + assumes knowledge of the other NeuronBridge repositories, particularly the website, which is the primary downstream consumer of these searches
-- (fairly) comprehensive; every detail except authentication secrets should appear in this repo
+- fairly comprehensive; every detail except authentication secrets should appear in this repo
+    + these are scripts as actually run; they can serve as a good example how the `colormipsearch` tools are run in practice
-    + so no secret auxiliary scripts that fix things "just this once"; if you need to do something, include the script in the repo somewhere
+    + no secret auxiliary scripts that fix things "just this once"; even if something is done only once, the script should be included in the repo somewhere
-- historical; use tags and/or branches as needed so what was actually run can be frozen while allowing future runs to have different details
+- historical; each data release's scripts are frozen by tagging the repo at appropriate times
+    + in principle, each script should be duplicated if run with different parameters in order to preserve this record

-**NOTE** These docs are a work in progress.
-Frankly, we change procedures and add features with nearly every data release, and the documentation isn't keeping up.
+**NOTE** This documentation is a work in progress.
+We change procedures and add features with nearly every data release, and the documentation is in constant flux.

+# General notes

 ## Note on running searches from scratch vs. adjusting old searches